Reynaldo-S/Census-Data-Standardization-and-Analysis-Pipeline/README.md

 # DE_Tasks
-**Census Data Standardization and Analysis Pipeline**
+## Census Data Standardization and Analysis Pipeline

 The main objective is to transform the raw data into standardized format.
 This task involves in cleaning,processing and analyzing census data which includes handing missing values, rename the columns etc. The goal is to ensure the census data is uniform,accurate and accessible for futher analysis and visualization.

-**Process in Steps:**
+## Process in Steps:

-Loading the Data
+**Loading the Data**

 The inital steps invovle in

-   Importing pandas library
+   1.Importing pandas library
-   Loading the excel file and converting them into a Dataframe.
+   2.Loading the excel file and converting them into a Dataframe.